octobercms/docs/3.x/extend/database/attachments.md

 ```

 ::: warning
-Make sure that your model's database table does not already have an attribute that uses the same name as your attachment relationship.
-If it does, it will cause a naming conflict and create problems.
+To avoid a naming collision, make sure that your model's database table does not already have an attribute that uses the same name as your attachment relationship.
 :::

 Protected attachments are uploaded to the application's **uploads/protected** directory which is not accessible for the direct access from the Web.
-A protected file attachment is defined by setting the *public* argument to `false`.
+A protected file attachment is defined by setting the `public` property to `false`.

 ```php
 public $attachOne = [